 The Kershaw Leek is a blade designed for EDC.
 Its slim profile makes it perfect to slip in a pocket and its blade is razor-sharp and suitable for a wide range of tasks.

-What is the Kershaw Leek?
 The Kershaw Leek is a slim design, high-performance, assisted opening, folding knife.
 It features Sandvik 14C28N blade steel and a 410 stainless steel handle.
 The blade is a modified drop-point with a slim tip for improved piercing capabilities.

 - Open Length: 7″

 - Blade Length: 3″

 The Kershaw Leek looks great during everyday tasks or during hard use.
 It’s not every day that you can find a knife that looks this good, holds a razor edge, and is designed by one of the legends of the knife world, Ken Onion.

 If you want something that looks as good in the office as it does the trail, then you should seriously consider the Leek.

 - Versatile 3 inch blade made with Sandvik 14C28N Steel, one of the highest performing knife steels in...